murraju/hadooplib/README.md

 Version 0.0.1

-First set of HDFS functions.
+First set of HDFS and MapReduce functions.
+This implementation uses http://huahinframework.org/huahin-manager/ for MapReduce until mapred/mapreduce api issues are resolved.
+There currently is a problem importing JobClient within JRuby

 Requirements
 ============

-Java 1.6 or 1.7 (OpenJDK or HotSpotVM) with JRuby 1.7.3
+Java 1.6 or 1.7 (OpenJDK or HotSpotVM) with JRuby >= 1.7.3

 Install
 =======